grivera64/Data-Preservation-Simulation/README.md

 ---
 This data preservation simulation uses the project [grivera64/Sensor-Network-with-MCF](https://github.com/grivera64/Sensor-Generator-with-MCF) to generate a suite of base station-less networks (BSNs) and applies several multi-agent policies, such as Random (R), Node-Ordered Greedy (NG), and Distance-Ordered Greedy (DG).

+This simulation outputs the energy consumption of using the above algorithms, denoted by E_strategy.

-This simulation was used jointly in our paper "Nash Equilibria of Data Preservation in Base Station-less Sensor Networks" by Giovanni Rivera, Yutian Chen, and Bin Tang, pp. 6-7.
+This simulation was used jointly in our paper "Nash Equilibria of Data Preservation in Base Station-less Sensor Networks" by Giovanni Rivera, Yutian Chen, and Bin Tang, pp. 6-7. for analyzing the Rate of Efficiency Loss (REL) for each of these strategies in compared to the optimal energy consumption from the Minimum Cost Flow algorithm (More information can be found in [grivera64/Sensor-Network-with-MCF](https://github.com/grivera64/Sensor-Generator-with-MCF)).

 ## Setup